joshbruce/fourth-earth-raw/public/extensions/content.md

 Sometimes it might make narrative sense for an action to pull from more than just its target battery.

 Consider a character with a fear of spiders who is going to kill a spider as a mundane (non-combat) action.
-Killing a spider is normally a difficulty 2 action (position 1), physical.
-However, this character has an addition mental layer, which increases the action to a difficulty 10, which will require spending 1 physical and 4 mental to get to a difficulty of "Done!"
+Killing a spider is normally a physical difficulty 2 (level 1).
+However, this character has an additional mental layer, which changes it to difficulty 10 requiring the player to spend 1 physical and 4 mental to get reduce it to a difficulty 1.

 Guidelines: